-“Oh!” cried Neville.
+“Oops!” cried Neville.
 His heart leapt into his throat.
 He leaned forward and tapped escape.
 Nothing changed.
 He tapped backspace several times.
 “Oh dear,” he said.

 Neville ignored Rochelle.
 He wiggled the mouse, then banged it on the desk.
 Still nothing.
 Neville said, “I think I just…” He puffed out his cheeks.
 Air escaped his lips as if from a pricked balloon.
 “Yeah.”

-“Oh, honey!” said Rochelle, pointing to the screen that had gone black.
+“Oh, honey!” said Rochelle, pointing to the now moon-less screen that had gone black.
 She glanced at the other screens that still had images of orbital trajectories and other complicated spacey things, trying to puzzle out what she was no longer seeing.
 After a moment, she said “Honey, was that the moon?”